spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-mautrix-bridges.md

 ### Enable relay mode (optional)

 [Relay mode](https://docs.mau.fi/bridges/general/relay-mode.html) is off by default.
+Check [the table on the official documentation](https://docs.mau.fi/bridges/general/relay-mode.html#support-table) for bridges which support relay mode.

-If you would like to enable relay mode, add the following configuration to your `inventory/host_vars/matrix.example.com/vars.yml` file:
+If you would like to enable it, add the following configuration to your `inventory/host_vars/matrix.example.com/vars.yml` file:

 **for all bridges with relay mode support**: